 - Step 3: To stuff the flowers – Make a slit lengthwise in each flower and remove the stamen.
 Using a dessert spoon, place a small amount of the stuffing at the base of each flower and twist the petals so that the stuffing is held safely inside the flower.
 Place on a baking sheet.

 - Step 4: Heat a large heavy-bottomed skillet to high heat.
-Add the oil.
+Add enough oil to the pan to reach 1/8” up the sides.
 When the oil is hot, dip each flower in the batter and add them to the pan.
 Sauté for 2 to 3 minutes until golden.
 Flip the flowers and continue to sauté for 1 to 2 minutes until golden.
-Repeat until all flowers have been used, reducing the heat to medium-high when the pan is very hot so the oil doesn’t burn.
+Remove from pan and drain on paper towels.
+Repeat until all flowers have been used, reducing the heat when the pan gets very hot so the oil doesn’t burn.
+Alternatively, use 2 pans.

-- Step 5: To serve, overlap 4 to 6 flowers in the center of each plate and serve immediately.
+- Step 5: To serve, overlap 5 flowers in the center of each plate and serve immediately.

 - Cook’s note: The flowers must be served piping hot, they become soggy as they cool.